pypa/pip-audit/README.md

   --cache-dir CACHE_DIR
-                        the directory to use as an HTTP cache for PyPI; uses the `pip` HTTP cache by default (default: None)
+                        the directory to use as an HTTP cache for PyPI; uses the `pip` HTTP cache by default (default: None) --progress-spinner {on,off}
+                        display a progress spinner (default: on)
 ```

 ## Examples